top of page

 I wanted a life in which I helped as many young women as I could to avoid the pain and loss that comes with incarceration; not only physically but mentally, emotionally and spiritually.

-Women In Leadership is a part of my legacy and I am a part of it.
+Women In Leadership is a part of my legacy and I am a part of it."

 Program Evaluator

-I am a Mother, Full Spectrum Doula/ Birth Worker, DV/SA survivor, CPSW, MHFA, Kundalini Yoga Instructor, and a voice of our Ancestors.
 I am the owner of Soul Ties Doula Svc LLC where I am your Down Doula Dai, Project Coordinator for Women In Leadership, and an Appointee of The Office of African American Affairs to the Maternal Mortality and Severe Morbidity Review Committee of New Mexico.

 My past has many colors that I embrace and project into my life's work and into the future of others.

-Let's Build Together
+Let's Build Together".

 lexi.png

-Lexi Henderson
+Lexi Henderson,

-Health and Life Coach
+Health & Life Coach

-Screenshot_20211212-152247_Instagram (1).JPG
+Screenshot_20211212-152247_Instagram (1)

-CPSW
+Noelle Munoz, CPSW

-I was born and raised in Las Cruces and I am the Mother of six children and a Certified Peer Support Worker.
-After spending fourteen years in the NM Dept of Corrections I am driven to help those that haven't yet found their voice and aspire to be the change I want to see in the world .
+After spending fourteen years in the NM Dept of Corrections I am driven to help those that haven't yet found their voice and aspire to be the change I want to see in the world".

 bottom of page